Five thousand feet above sea level sits the city of Da Lat, known as the ‘Agricultural Capital’ of Vietnam for its rich soil and temperate climate.

 - Hours: 8am – 5pm

-- This Buddhist site is a 20 minute car ride from Da Lat’s city center and holds a number of records, including the largest indoor Buddha in Vietnam a statue of Bodhisattva Avalokitesvara made from 600,000 flowers.
-While construction of the site began in 1949, it continued to undergo a series of renovations for the next 3 decades.
-One of the most striking features of the structures is their mosiac-style facades which are created with tens of thousands of porcelain pieces that have been meticulously adhered to the buildings.
+- This Buddhist site is a 20 minute car ride from Da Lat’s city center and holds a number of records, including the largest indoor Buddha in Vietnam and a statue of Bodhisattva Avalokiteshvara made from 600,000 flowers.
+Although initial construction of the site began in 1949, it continued to undergo a series of renovations for the next 3 decades.
+One of the most striking features of the structures is their mosaic-style facades, created with tens of thousands of porcelain pieces that have been meticulously adhered to every surface.

 - Phuong Nam Bookstore and Stationery